Strategy and areas of action

 Within our sustainability strategy, we have identified areas of action that are of high importance to our business and our entire value chain.
 Our sustainability strategy addresses the three areas of Environmental, Social and Governance topics (ESG) and is aligned with the European Corporate Sustainability Reporting Directive (CSRD)1.
 We have defined specific measures in all fields of action to achieve the goals we have set.
 Thus, the sustainability strategy addresses our material issues and provides a framework for our actions in the coming years.

 We are committed to transparency and continuous improvement in all areas of our sustainability efforts.
-The annual updating of our materiality analysis2 and the review of our goals and measures will help us to continuously improve our sustainability performance while ensuring our long-term economic success.
+The annual updating of our materiality analysis and the review of our goals and measures will help us to continuously improve our sustainability performance while ensuring our long-term economic success.

 1 CSRD